In this article we hope to cover some of the technical issues often encountered with electronic ignitions.

 Disclaimer:

 Some folks find electrical and electronic ignitions intimidating.
 If you are not confident in your abilities it might be best to take your machine to a shop with experience in British vehicle electrics.
 Better to get your bike sorted properly than potentially causing expensive damage.
 Failure to observe polarity can result in: a ruined wiring loom, damaged electronics, and possibly catastrophic fire.
 All work should be done outdoors or in a shop with fire suppression equipment at hand.
 Checking for spark with fuel vapor nearby has been the cause of several fires that have consumed entire workshops and bike collections.
-Treat fuel and ignition systems with respect and think through your actions before attempting a job.
+Treat fuel and ignition systems with respect and think through your actions before attempting any job.

 Tech:

 We stock most of the available electronic ignitions (listed in order by date of inception): Boyer (1969), Pazon (2005), Sparx (2006), Tri-Spark (2007) , and Vape (2010).
-Speaking only of the standard analog ignitions (all makers, with the exception of Sparx, offer high performance products that this article won’t address) use similar circuitry and to accomplish the same task.
-This task being to replace the breaker points and advance unit and mimic their functions.
+Speaking only of the standard analog ignitions (all makers, with the exception of Sparx, offer high performance products that this article won’t address); use similar circuitry and to accomplish the same task.
+The task being to replace the contact breaker points and advance unit and mimic their functions.
 Elimination of the contact breaker points eliminates the need for adjustment and replacement of worn components.
 Some folks choose to stay with points as they like the original tech and the ability to service a bike out in the field.
 Both are just as reliable, in my opinion.

 Most of the other brands of ignition available today were inspired by Boyer’s design.
 Each have design features that distinguish them.
 All operate on the same principles making troubleshooting straight forward.
 All work on the wasted spark principle with the exception of the Tri-Spark 3 cyl kit 0002.